 - Networking opportunities: Working can also provide an opportunity to meet new people and build a professional network.

 - Personal development: Working can help young people develop important life skills, such as time management, teamwork, and communication.

-Here are some side hustles for young adults I have found –
+Here are some side hustles for teens I have found –

 Offer your skills